 This lesson asks you to focus on Paul's teaching about being justified by faith rather than by law.
-That is not an easy topic, so I am keeping this lesson short, to the point, and as simple as possible.
 Perhaps you will judge this lesson to correctly represent and explain Paul’s principle doctrine on this subject.

 There are three alternative paths by which a man might seek to be justified...

 Paul argues against this: "Do we nullify law through faith?
 No!
 On the contrary, we uphold law" (Romans 3:31) Paul certainly claims that the law of Moses was "weak" (Romans 8:3).
 However the alternative is not to be lawless, but to be under "the law of the Spirit of life in Christ Jesus" (Romans 8:1-2).

 Paul argues against this: "We maintain that a man is justified by faith apart from works of law" (Romans 3:28).
 One of Paul's main points in Romans is that we cannot be justified by law alone.
 There has to be something else besides law, namely faith in Christ Jesus.
 In Paul's mind, law without that faith is fatal (Romans 7:9-10).

 Paul argues in favour of this: He believes in "a law of faith" (Romans 3:27).
 Paul solves the problem that "I died" (Romans 7:9-10) with the solution that "Christ died" (Romans 5:8).
 This solution is made available in the gospel, the new law of Christ, for whoever believes it and obeys (Romans 1:4-5, 15-16).